 The suggested mitigation would be an intermittent watching brief to assess the exposed groundworks during the course of the project.
-If the scarp is to be affected, then an inspection of this should also be included as part of the watching brief to assess whether it is a redundant field boundary.

 5 REFERENCES AND OTHER SOURCES CONSULTED

 Baughan P, 1991, A Regional History of the Railways of Great Britain.
 Volume 11.
 North and Mid Wales.